z03h/zNeitiz-Client/README.md

     # Use context manager to handle cleanup.
     # Can opt to pass `None` for session if you do not want to create a session
-    async with NeitizClient(token, session=None) as znclient:
+    async with NeitizClient(session=None) as znclient:
         # You can access `Route.url`, `Route.headers`, and `Route.json` for
         # manual requests or use with other libraries.
         route = znclient.sand(image_url)